albinekcom/albinekcom.github.io/about.md

 permalink: /about
 ---

-Yeah I know, this page will be improved in the future. 😉
+I am **Albin "albinek" Sadowski** and I work as an iOS Developer. 💻

-Currently I work as an iOS Developer.
+On my website you can find some of my IT thoughts, tricks and things around that subject.
+Enjoy! 😎

-Find me on:
+Fell free to contact me using your favorite channel:

 [![github.com][logo_github]](https://github.com/albinekcom)
 [![twitter.com][logo_twitter]](https://twitter.com/albinekcom)